MarcinKilarski/Website-Audit/reports/page-load/page-load-report.md

 #### Overview

+When a user wants to visit a page, a browser needs to connect to your server to get files like images, videos, custom fonts, HTML, etc. By enabling the Keep Alive, the website can tell browsers to keep the initial connection with the server open, allowing multiple files to be downloaded over the same connection.
+By default, browsers can establish a new connection with the server to download each file, which can take 0.2 - 0.5 seconds.

-When a website takes a very long time to respond to a browser's request, Keep Alive allows the server to ask a browser wait longer, keeping the connection alive.
-Without the Keep Alive enabled on your server, the browser could quite waiting for the request page, data or a file before the server was ready to send it to the client.
+Also, when a website takes a very long time to respond to a browser's request, Keep Alive allows the server to ask a browser to wait longer, keeping the connection alive.
+Without the Keep Alive enabled on your server, the browser could quit waiting for the request page, data or a file before the server was ready to send it to the client.

 #### Issue